Integrated MS-RDN Track

 Transportation $132/month This is the cost of a 30-day unlimited ride MetroCard.
 If you live near campus, your transportation costs could be significantly less.

-Typical Room & Board/Housing $26,496/year This is the estimate Teaches College provides for Room & Board, though costs in NYC can vary widely depending on your situation.
+Typical Room & Board/Housing $27,396/year This is the estimate Teaches College provides for Room & Board, though costs in NYC can vary widely depending on your situation.
 For more information about living in on-campus student housing, visit the Office of Residential Services.

 Academy of Nutrition & Dietetics Student Membership $58/year Membership is required for certain courses and during supervised experiential learning rotations.

-*Estimates based on 2023-2024 values
+*Estimates based on 2024-2025 values

-The application fee for the program is $75 which is paid one-time.
+The Teachers College application fee for the program is $75 which is paid one-time.
 There are also costs associated with providing copies of transcripts when applying to the program, however these costs vary by institution.

 Students in the Integrated MS-RDN Track must also complete up to 7.5-credit hours at Lehman College (City University of New York) for DFN 520 Food Science and Culture Lab (1.5 credits), DFN 521 Food Science Lecture (3 credits), and DFN 621 Cultural Foods and Foodways (3 credits).
 These courses are typically taken in the fall of the first year of the program.
 For the Academic Year 2024-2025, Lehman College tuition is $470/credit for NY State residents and $885/credit for NY State non-residents.
 The Lehman College residency definition can be found here.
 Students also pay approximately $207 per semester in fees.